Balibo Five: 2009 war crimes investigation

-Professor Ben Saul, who acted for the Media Entertainment and Arts Alliance (MEAA) at the NSW inquiry, said there are "complexities" in the legal situation relating to prosecuting a war crime.
-"It has to show that there was an international armed conflict between Indonesia and Portugal … and that in the context of that the journalist were killed", he said, adding "I think the legal case for that conflict's existence is very strong on the facts".
+Ben Saul, who acted for the Media, Entertainment and Arts Alliance (MEAA) at the NSW inquiry, said there are "complexities" in the legal situation relating to prosecuting a war crime.
+"It has to show that there was an international armed conflict between Indonesia and Portugal... and that in the context of that the journalist were killed...
+I think the legal case for that conflict's existence is very strong on the facts".
 He said that while the criminal standard of proof was much higher for the police than in a coronial inquest, the AFP have not "satisfactorily" explained whether they had exhausted all lines of inquiry.

 The AFP then concluded, in 2014, that there was insufficient evidence to prove an offence.

+Anniversaries

 40th anniversary

 On 15 October 2015, Xenophon and Fernandes wrote in The Sydney Morning Herald: "We remember the Balibo Five today not because journalists are any more special than other civilians, but because journalists play a crucial role in bringing information about human rights violations to the outside world".
 On 16 October 2015, the day of the 40th anniversary, mourners gathered at a dawn service in front of the War Correspondents Memorial at the Australian War Memorial to remember the Balibo Five and Roger East.
 Mourners included family members, representatives of major Australian news networks, the journalists' union, former Australian diplomats, and Senator Xenophon.
 When the War Correspondents Memorial was opened in September 2015, Prime Minister Malcolm Turnbull said: "Our democracy depends on a free and courageous press.
 It is the war correspondents that have to tell the truth often in the face of considerable criticism".

-Theatrical depictions
+According to The Economist, the Australian Government had never challenged the Indonesian Government's official line in order to avoid damaging relations with Indonesia.

+50th anniversary

+On the 50th anniversary of the killings, commemorations were held in Balibo and across Timor-Leste on the anniversary.
+As of this date, the Indonesian Government had never admitted to nor apologised for the murders, maintaining that the five were killed in "crossfire".
+Yosfiah was still alive, aged 81, and living in Jakarta.
+He is a senior member of Indonesian president Prabowo Subianto's political party.
+Former Indonesian soldier Christoforus da Silva had died in 2022.
+The Australian Government has never released the "Balibo Files".

+Legacy

+The Balibo House Trust was established in 2003 with seed funding from the Victorian Government and television stations 7 and 9.
+It owns the house in the town square on which the journalists had flown the Australian flag, and preserves it as a community learning centre.
+The foundation's headquarters are in Melbourne, but it supports local schools and organisations in the Balibo area.

+Today, there is an annual celebration of press freedom in Timor-Leste on 16 October.